 Immersive Reader in VR

 In addition, we’re happy to share that VR is now more inclusive for all students with Immersive Reader in VR (Public Beta).
 We’re taking our Immersive Reader and putting it into a virtual reality experience.
 This allows students to have maximum focus and clarity, whether for ADHD, autism, dyslexia, or students with low vision.
-Immersive Reader in VR will be initially supported in the Edge browser for OneNote for Windows 10, Word and Word Online, Teams and Flipgrid.
+Immersive Reader in VR will be initially supported in the Microsoft Edge browser for OneNote for Windows 10, Word and Word Online, Teams and Flipgrid.
 This experience is now available on Windows Mixed Reality headsets and available to try out in the Bett booth!